alqinsidev/microservice-sandbox/README.md

 ## Technologies Used

-- **Auth Service**: The service are use golang with gin for routing, and gorm for ORM.
+- **Auth Service**: The service are written in golang with gin for http framework, and gorm for ORM.

 - **Product Service**: The service are use NodeJS with NestJS framework.

 ## Getting Started

+The project can run either natively on your local machine or deployed as docker container.

+### Run Natively

-To get started with this project, follow the steps below:
+To get started with this project running on your local machine, follow the steps below:

 1. **Clone the repository**: Begin by cloning this repository to your local machine using the following command: